-The Corporation recognized income tax expense of \$53.0 million, for an effective tax rate of 18.2%, in 2013 compared to \$70.5 million, for an effective tax rate of 22.9%, in 2012 and \$68.7 million, for an effective rate of 24.0%, in 2011.
+The Corporation recognized income tax expense of \$58.0 million, for an effective tax rate of 17.3%, in 2014 compared to \$53.0 million, for an effective tax rate of 18.2%, in 2013 and \$70.5 million, for an effective rate of 22.9%, in 2012.
 The effective income tax rates differed from the U.S. statutory rate of 35% during the comparable periods primarily due to the effect of tax-exempt income from loans, securities and life insurance policies.
-The lower effective tax rate during 2013 was partly related to an increase in the relative proportion of tax-exempt income as the Corporation purchased additional tax-exempt municipal securities.
-The higher effective tax rate for 2011 was impacted by the correction, during the third quarter of 2011, of an under-accrual of taxes that resulted from incorrectly deducting premium amortization on municipal securities for federal income tax purposes since 2008.
-As a result, the Corporation recognized additional income tax expense totaling \$4.1 million, which included interest, related to the 2010, 2009 and 2008 tax years.
-Excluding the effect of the correction related to prior year amounts, the Corporation's effective tax rate would have been 22.6% for 2011.
+The decline in the effective tax rate since 2012 is partly related to an increase in the relative proportion of tax-exempt income as the Corporation purchased additional tax-exempt municipal securities.